babylonhealth/ios-playbook/Cookbook/Technical-Documents/FastlaneMatch.md

 For day to day and App Center, we use certificates and profiles from our Enterprise team

-1. Add shared developer account credentials from 1Password to your Xcode settings in `Preferences -> Accounts` menu.
+1. Add shared developer account, "John Appleseed", credentials from 1Password to your Xcode settings in `Preferences -> Accounts` menu.
 2. Run the following command in the terminal:

 ```shell